- Program Overview ›

 What kinds of companies join the Lab?

-Twice a year, sponsors gather at the Media Lab to view demonstrations of current work, attend research group open houses, and hear from prominent outside speakers.
-These meetings provide an ideal opportunity to keep up on the latest developments in the Lab, form relationships with faculty and student researchers, and for sponsors to interact with each other.
+Twice a year, members gather at the Media Lab to view demonstrations of current work, attend research group open houses, and hear from prominent outside speakers.
+These meetings provide an ideal opportunity to keep up on the latest developments in the Lab, form relationships with faculty and student researchers, and for members to interact with each other.

 Masthead: Jonathan Williams